 Somalia is a patriarchal society with high social control.
 Somali men suspected of conversion to Christianity face extreme violations of their fundamental rights.
-They are at risk of being verbally abused, physically assaulted, having their businesses taken over, imprisoned, heavily threatened, tortured, abducted or killed.
+They are at risk of being physically assaulted, imprisoned, heavily threatened, tortured, abducted or killed.
 Men face additional pressure because they are expected to lead their family in religious matters and can consequently be blamed if a family member converts.
 Families forcefully send their young men to Islamic rehabilitation centers to be trained as al-Shabaab militia, including converts.
+These pressures lead many men to go deeper underground.